woongsoonjang/OP_Yield/README.md

 # OP-Yield in R Shiny

-This application is a translation of the OP-Yield Microsoft Excel™ spreadsheet v1.00.4 (Ritchie and Zhnag 2018) to `R` & `RStudio`'s `Shiny` interactive web application.
+This application is a translation of the OP-Yield Microsoft Excel™ spreadsheet v1.00.4 (Ritchie and Zhang 2018) to `R` & `RStudio`'s `Shiny` interactive web application.
 The application produces growth and yield prediction for ponderosa pine (*Pinus ponderosa* Lawson & C. Lawson) plantations in northern California.
-Initiated from the original work by Oliver and Powers (1978), several features were fixed and added.
+Inspired by Oliver and Powers' original work (1978), several features were fixed and added.
 For further theoretical background and technical detail, please refer to the documentation written by M.W.
 Ritchie and J. Zhang (2018) from US Forest Service.
 It is available at [https://www.fs.fed.us/psw/publications/documents/psw_gtr259/](https://www.fs.fed.us/psw/publications/documents/psw_gtr259/).

 ## Description